UOAF/project-tauntaun/client/README.md

 ## First Steps

 - Install Node JS (https://nodejs.org/en/download/).
 Any recent LTS will work.
-- Once Node and NPM are installed and in your path
+- Once Node and NPM are installed and in your path:
-- - npm install -g yarn
+- - `npm install -g yarn`
+- in the `client` directory:
+- - `yarn`

 This project uses yarn instead of NPM for package management various package hoisting reasons.